ymontmarin/adamsrt/README.md

 ## New optimizers
 ### Methods
-The paper introduce a geometrical framework which allows to identify behaviour of classical optimization methods (Adam and SGD) which are not easily translated in the context of optimization on manifold.
+The paper introduce a geometrical framework which allows to identify behaviour of Adam which are not easily translated in the context of optimization on manifold.
 We introduce the rescaling and transport (RT) of the momentum and standardization (S) of the step division in Adam to neutralize these effects.
-We are able to apply these transformation to Adam and SGD with few lines of codes and introduce AdamS, AdamSRT and SGDMRT.
+We are able to apply these transformation to Adam and SGD with few lines of codes and introduce AdamS and AdamSRT.

 ### Usage